Vet Practice Security - Securing Vet Workplaces

 A good starting point is the consumer section of the Australian Security Industry Assocation (ASIAL.com.au).
 This provides licencing guidelines (which vary from state to state) and how you can be sure your provider is properly licenced.
 This gives a reasonable assurance as to criminal history and probity.
 Be wary of electricians and other tradesmen who may offer to install security but are not in fact licenced, either individually or as a company.

 Alarm systems should be properly monitored by an Australian Standard 2201.2 Certified monitoring centre, a list of which is published on ASIAL's website.
-Calamity Monitoring is 'graded' at an A1 level (the highest rating).
+Calamity Monitoring is 'graded' and always has been.

 Unfortunately there is no legal requirement for monitoring companies to be 'graded', and a very large number of security monitoring providers are not, and could literally be in someone's bedroom or have terrible procedures and systems.
 ASIAL grading of AS2201.2 is an indicator of quality and ungraded monitoring providers should always be avoided.
 Police can decline requests for assistance from ungraded providers and insurers may attempt to reject claims where they can determine that an alarm system did not 'meet standards'.